Gardening Answers Knowledgebase

 Based on the above, one concern would be whether the zinc would be harmful.
 Zinc is one of many nutrients needed by plants, but I couldn't hazard a guess as to what effect the zinc from the coated steel would have, if any, or whether the galvanizing process involves other substances.

-The book The Edible Container Garden by Michael Guerra (Fireside, 2000)
+The book The Edible Container Garden by Michael Guerra (Fireside, 2000) says the following:

 "Galvanized buckets are increasingly popular but don't use them for ericaceous or acid composts."
 (This would be a compost which is lime-free.
 Usually soils in the Pacific Northwest tend to be acidic.
 I don't know from your message what part of the country you live in, but this might be something to consider as well).